 - To simplify the process, Nu-Heat provides a complete set of ‘as installed’ mechanical and electrical drawings, which will provide a fault-free template of the complete air source heating system layout.

 Once the installation of the mechanical and electrical heat pump components is completed, the ASHP unit will be ready for commissioning.
 As an MCS accredited company, we can help with this final step by providing:

 - The MCS paperwork – Pass over the cumbersome compliance paperwork to Nu-Heat, freeing up time to spend on the ASHP installation.
-Nu-Heat also completes and provides all of the relevant MCS support documentation for the homeowner’s RHI application, warranties and guarantees.
+Nu-Heat also completes and provides all of the relevant MCS support documentation required if applying for government grants, the warranties and guarantees.